Yoga Injury Prevention

 Dr. Fishman teaches a small class for people wishing to build their bone mineral density through yoga.
 We use Dr. Fishman’s Method, which was found to actually increase bone mineral density in an 8-year 741 patient study (243 completing the entire 2-year protocol) that was published in a peer-reviewed journal recently:

-Qualified patients with other diagnoses may be accepted.
+Qualified applicants with other diagnoses, and healthy volunteers may be accepted.

 For reservations and more information, call (212) 472-0077

 Workshop at Pure Yoga

 Saturday October 14 : 11:00 – 1:00 PM Scoliosis

 Saturday October 14: 3:00 – 6:00 PM Low Back Pain

 Sunday, October 15: 3:00 – 6:00 PM Shoulder Pain

 With Dana Slamp and Gabriella Barnstone- RYT